Arclmpulse/group-30-vision/README.md

 This will be assuming pip is installed.

 ### Libraries
-Install numpy, opencv-python, tensorflow, and yolov4.
+Install numpy, opencv-python, tensorflow, and ultralytics.

 ### Other Files
 You will also need to download a file from the following link: https://github.com/AlexeyAB/darknet/releases/download/darknet_yolo_v3_optimal/yolov4.weights